SingleEye-Technologies/interviews/README.md

  A clean, well-structured project with your preferred architecture.

- Fixed data-fetching issues (crashes, missing fields, etc.).
+ Bug fixes & data-fetching is possible (crashes, missing fields, etc.).

  No changes to UI visuals unless needed for data display.